jefflau/wordpress-to-markdown/README.md

 The folder structure was designed after my blog.
 I like the structure because it groups the files for the post with the post itself.
 If you want a different format, you'll need to modify the script.

-	/2013/11/this-is-a-post/index.html.md
+	/2013-11-11-this-is-a-post/index.md
-	/2013/11/this-is-a-post/image-for-the-post.jpg
+	/2013-11-11-this-is-a-post/image-for-the-post.jpg

 ### Works on my box

 **This is highly experimental at best.
-It was developed for my own use to do a one time conversion from WordPress to markdown for a static generator such as [DocPad](https://github.com/bevry/docpad).
-It is designed to be used one time and then throw away.**
+It was developed for my own use to do a one time conversion from WordPress to markdown for Gatsby.
+The original repo was created for Windows and I have converted it to work for Mac and also changed the folder structure.

 ### Technical Details